On the ubiquity of Arf rings: Direct summands of weakly Arf rings

 gives a split monomorphism, so that $R^G$ is a direct summand of $R$ as an $R^G$-module.
 Since the order of $G$ is finite, $R$ is integral over $R^G$.
 Hence, the assertion follows from Theorem \ref{11.5}. \end{proof}

 Consequently, by Lemma \ref{11.3}, we get the following.

-\begin{cor} Let $R$ be an integral domain, and let $G$ be a finite group with the order of $G$ is invertible in $R$.
+\begin{cor} Let $R$ be an integral domain, and let $G$ be a finite group such that the order of $G$ is invertible in $R$.
 If $R$ is strictly closed in $\overline{R}$, then so is $R^G$ in $\overline{R^G}$.
 In particular, $R^G$ is a weakly Arf ring. \end{cor}

 Let us note one more consequence of Theorem \ref{11.5}.

 \begin{cor} Suppose that $B$ is integral over $A$, $A$ is a direct summand of $B$ as an $A$-module, and $B$ is a Noetherian ring.
 Moreover, we assume that for every $P \in \Ass B$, $P \cap A \in \Ass A$ and $A$ satisfies $(S_1)$.
 If $B$ is strictly closed in $\overline{B}$, then so is $A$ in $\overline{A}$. \end{cor}